 If your immune system kicks into high gear to fight infection, your snot may turn green and become especially thick.
 The color comes from dead white blood cells and other waste products.

 Blood in your snot will tinge it pink or red.
-Blood may flow a bit if you’ve blown your nose a lot or if you’ve had some kind of hit to the nose.
+Blood may flow a bit if you’ve blown your nose a lot or had a hit to the nose.

 To prevent nosebleeds, consider:

-- using saline nose spray to add moisture to your nasal tissues
+- using saline nose spray or gel to add moisture to your nasal tissues

 - trimming fingernails to deter nose-picking